 In continuing education one credit point stands for 25 to 30 hours of work.
 This includes attendance in seminars or lectures as well as other study activities.
 The workload comprises classroom and online seminars, self-study, writing papers and time for exam preparation.

-Continuing Education Degrees from Certificate of Participation to a Master’s Degree
+Continuing Education Certificates and Degrees from Certificate of Participation to Master’s Degree

 Let us introduce six continuing education degrees that you can obtain at university.